-It is proved in [44] that there are classes of hypergraphs having bounded adaptive width (and hence bounded submodular width), but unbounded fractional hypertree width.
-Previously, bounded fractional hypertree width was the most general property that was known to guarantee fixed-parameter tractability [28].
+It is proved in [Marx 2011] that there are classes of hypergraphs having bounded adaptive width (and hence bounded submodular width), but unbounded fractional hypertree width.
+Previously, bounded fractional hypertree width was the most general property that was known to guarantee fixed-parameter tractability [Grohe and Marx 2012].
 Thus Theorem 1.4 not only gives a complete characterization of the parameterized complexity of $CSP(\mathcal{H})$ , but its algorithmic side proves fixed-parameter tractability in a strictly more general case than what was known before.

 Why fixed-parameter tractability?
-We argue that investigating the fixed-parameter tractability of CSP(H) is at least as interesting as investigating polynomial-time solvability.
+We argue that investigating the fixed-parameter tractability of $\text{CSP}(\mathcal{H})$ is at least as interesting as investigating polynomial-time solvability.
 In problems coming from our database-theoretic motivation, the size of the hypergraph (that is, the size of the query) is assumed to be much smaller than the input size (which is usually dominated by the size of the database), hence a constant factor in the running time depending only on the number of variables (or on the hypergraph) is acceptable.
-Even the STOC 1977 landmark paper of Chandra and Merlin [13], which started the complexity research on conjunctive queries, suggests spending exponential time (in the size of the query) on finding the best possible evaluation order.
+Even the STOC 1977 landmark paper of Chandra and Merlin [1977], which started the complexity research on conjunctive queries, suggests spending exponential time (in the size of the query) on finding the best possible evaluation order.
 Furthermore, the notion of fixed-parameter tractability formalizes the usual viewpoint of the literature on conjunctive queries: in the complexity analysis, we should analyze separately the contribution of the query size and the contribution of the database size.

 By aiming for fixed-parameter tractability, we can focus more on the core algorithmic question: is there some method for decomposing the space of all solutions in a way that allows efficient evaluation of the query?
-Some of the progress in this area was made by showing that if certain decompositions exist, then the query can be evaluated efficiently, for example, this was the case for the paper introducing query width [14] and fractional hypertree width [28].
-In our terminology, these results already show the fixed-parameter tractability of $CSP(\mathcal{H})$ for certain classes $\mathcal{H}$ (since the time required to find an appropriate decomposition can be bounded by a function of H only), but do not give polynomial-time algorithms.
-It took some more time and effort to come up with polynomial-time (approximation) algorithms for finding such decompositions [23, 43].
+Some of the progress in this area was made by introducing new decomposition techniques, without showing how to actually find such decompositions.
+For example, this was the case for the papers introducing query width [Chekuri and Rajaraman 2000] and fractional hypertree width [Grohe and Marx 2012]: it was shown that if a certain type of decomposition is given, then the problem can be solved in polynomial time.
+In our terminology, these results already show the fixed-parameter tractability of $CSP(\mathcal{H})$ for the classes $\mathcal{H}$ where such decompositions exist (since the time required to find an appropriate decomposition can be bounded by a function of the hypergraph H only), but do not give polynomial-time algorithms.
+It took some more time and effort to come up with polynomial-time (approximation) algorithms for finding such decompositions [Gottlob et al. 2002a; Marx 2010a].
 While investigating algorithms for finding decompositions give rise to interesting and important problems, they are purely combinatorial problems on graphs and hypergraphs, and no longer has anything to do with query evaluation, constraints, or databases.
 Thus fixed-parameter tractability gives us a formal way of ignoring these issues and focusing exclusively on the evaluation problem.